-- reviewed the design and implementation of key controls over the completeness and valuation of investments by obtaining the investment manager and custodian internal control reports (where applicable) and evaluating the implications for our audit of any exceptions noted.
-We are currently awaiting the Border to Coast review; - reviewed the design and implementation of key controls over the completeness and valuation of investments performed by the in-house investment team; - agreed the year end valuations as reported in the financial statements to the reports received independently from the investment managers; - agreed registered funds and directly held investments to publicly available prices; - ensured appropriate stale price adjustments have been posted to the financial statements; and - obtained and audit a unit reconciliation in which the opening investment balances and unit quantities are reconciled to the closing investment balances and unit quantities by taking into account the movement that occurred during the year (i.e. sales, purchases, change in market value).
+- reviewed the design and implementation of key controls over the completeness and valuation of investments by obtaining the investment manager and custodian internal control reports (where applicable) and evaluating the implications for our audit of any exceptions noted; - reviewed the design and implementation of key controls over the completeness and valuation of investments performed by the in-house investment team; - agreed the year end valuations as reported in the financial statements to the reports received independently from the investment managers; - agreed registered funds and directly held investments to publicly available prices; - ensured appropriate stale price adjustments have been posted to the financial statements; - obtained and audit a unit reconciliation in which the opening investment balances and unit quantities are reconciled to the closing investment balances and unit quantities by taking into account the movement that occurred during the year (i.e. sales, purchases, change in market value); - performed independent valuation testing for a sample of year end alternative fund holdings by rolling forward the valuation as per the latest audited accounts using cashflows and an appropriate index as a benchmark; and - tested the completeness of investments by agreeing a sample of sales and purchases transactions to the investment manager confirmations and to the bank statements.